Pakistan Weather Update: Dry weather likely to prevail over most parts

-KARACHI: The Pakistan Meteorology Department on Monday said dry weather was likely to prevail over most parts of the country, while hot in southern parts during the next 12 hours.
+Dry weather is likely to prevail over most parts of the country, while hot in southern parts during the next twelve hours.

-However, partly cloudy weather with rain-thunderstorm is likely at isolated places in upper Kyber Pakhtunkhwa, Kashmir and Gilgit Baltistan.
+However, rain and wind with thunderstorm is likely at isolated places in Chitral, Dir and Gilgit-Baltistan.

-According to weather forecast for Indian Illegally Occupied Jammu and Kashmir, partly cloudy weather is expected in Srinagar, Jammu, Pulwama, Anantnag and Shopian, while partly cloudy with chances of rain and thunderstorm weather in Leh and Baramula.
+According to weather forecast for Indian Illegally Occupied Jammu and Kashmir, dry weather is expected in Srinagar, Jammu, Leh, Pulwama Anantnag, Shopian and Baramula.

 Read More News On